jxl152/3D-PointCloud-Tutorial/README.md

 In my Master's thesis project, all the methods, models, and experiments are based on 3D point clouds.
 To gain a more comprehensive understanding about such a 3D data, I enrolled in a MOOC course to acquire the essential knowledge and commonly-used techniques for working with 3D point clouds.

-There are eight chapters in this course.
+There are nine chapters in this course.
 As of August 20, 2023, I have completed the first six chapters.
 In addition to programming and experiments, I wrote six succinct reports, one for each chapter, for the purpose of conclusion and review.

 #### 1. Introduction and Basic Algorithms
 This chapter introduces several key characteristics of 3D point clouds and three commonly-used techniques: PCA, surface normal estimation, and voxel grid downsampling. <br/>